bugsnag/bugsnag-notifier-api/README.md

             // The class of error that occurred.
 This field is used to group the errors together
             // so should not contain any contextual information that would prevent correct grouping.
             // This would ordinarily be the Exception name when dealing with an exception.
-            errorClass: "NullPointerException",
+            errorClass: "NoMethodError",

             // The error message associated with the error.
 Usually this will contain some information
-            // about this specific instance of the error and is not used to group the errors (optional).
+            // about this specific instance of the error and is not used to group the errors (optional, default none).
             errorMessage: "Unable to connect to database.",

             // An array of stackframe objects.
 Tells Bugsnag what was happening within the application at